Children's Community Nursing Service, Richmond

 During the appointment we might need to do one or both of the following:

-- If you are having an Electromyography test, we will insert a fine needle into your muscles and you may feel a little pain.
+- If you are having an electromyography test, we will insert a fine needle into your muscles and you may feel a little pain.

 - If you are having Nerve Conduction Studies, we will apply small electrical stimulus to your nerves and record the responses with small stickers and pads that will be attached to your skin.
 This will cause a tingling sensation and some twitching of the muscles of your hand or foot.
 Most patients do not find this test painful.